KennethNielsen/teaching/README.md

 Would you prefer to concentrate on the science rather than the measurement technology?

-The Spectro Inlets EC-MS is the first and only turnkey solution for mass spectrometry analysis of electrochemical reactions.
+The Spectro Inlets EC-MS is the first and only turn-key solution for mass spectrometry analysis of electrochemical reactions.

 An entirely new section.